Skip to main content

 Why No Single Membership Covers Everything

-Every RV campground membership has geographic gaps, campground-type gaps, and usage restrictions that limit how much value any single membership can deliver.
+Full hookup sites in popular corridors like Pigeon Forge, Tennessee and Cannon Beach, Oregon regularly run $65–$90 per night at rack rates — while RVers running a two-membership stack at the same parks often pay half that or less.
+Every RV campground membership has geographic gaps, campground-type gaps, and usage restrictions that limit how much value any single club can deliver.
 Thousand Trails has extensive Midwest and West Coast parks but thin coverage in the Northeast.
 Harvest Hosts has wineries and breweries but no developed campgrounds.
-Passport America's 50% discount requires staying at least 2 nights in most cases.
+Passport America's discount structure varies by park, with minimum stay requirements at many properties.

 The optimal approach is membership stacking — combining 2–3 memberships that complement each other's gaps.
 The goal: cover as many nights as possible under membership rates rather than full rack rates.